State regulators hire outside lawyer for dispute with SEC

 "This is one of those rare occasions where the SEC has gotten a little out of synch with this rule," Sporkin told Reuters in an interview.

-"I know that NASAA is committed to working with the Commission to revise the proposal in a way that will preserve this important partnership," he said.
+"I know that NASAA is committed to working with the Commission to revise the proposal in a way that will preserve this important partnership."

-"We look forward to reviewing all of the comments we receive on the proposal," said SEC spokesman John Nester.

 The SEC's Regulation A proposal stems from the 2012 Jumpstart Our Business Startups, or JOBS Act, which relaxes securities rules to help companies raise money and go public.